 Can you imagine heading off on an adventure without coffee?
 Neither can we!
 That’s why we’re putting together a series to look at a bunch of ways to brew coffee on the go.
 We hope to find that perfect method for everyone!

-First up we check out the Minipresso from Wacaco, a popular, hand-held and manually operated coffee brewer that produces single espresso shots.
+First up we check out the Wacaco Minipresso, a popular, hand-held and manually operated coffee brewer that produces single espresso shots.

 ‘Flip’ the grinds-filled scoop into the coffee basket and gently ‘tamp’ (press) the coffee down with the base of the scoop to form an even and flat surface.
 Place the basket into the top of the